Rate-Induced Tipping to Metastable Zombie Fires: R-tipping Mechanisms for Global Warming

 It then follows that, depending on the numerator in~\eqref{eq: ProjRed}, there are two types of fold points: \begin{itemize} \item A {\em jump point}~\cite{SZMOLYAN2001419} is a point $p$ on a fold such that

 If a solution of~\eqref{eq: ProjRed}--\eqref{eq: ProjReds} approaches a jump point, the denominator in~\eqref{eq: ProjRed} approaches zero while the numerator remains finite, so that $dT/dt$ tends to infinity, and $T(t)$ blows up in $t$.
-This means that the solution reaches a jump point in finite time and ceases to exist within $S$.\footnote{For $0<\epsilon\ll 1$, the corresponding solution leaves the slow manifold and moves along the fast $T$-direction.} Jump points are typically found on open subsets of a fold~\cite{SZMOLYAN2001419}. \item A {\em folded singularity}~\cite{SZMOLYAN2001419} is a point $q$ on a fold such that
+This means that the solution reaches a jump point in finite time and ceases to exist within $S$.
+Jump points are typically found on open subsets of a fold~\cite{SZMOLYAN2001419}. \item A {\em folded singularity}~\cite{SZMOLYAN2001419} is a point $q$ on a fold such that

 If a solution of~\eqref{eq: ProjRed}--\eqref{eq: ProjReds} approaches a folded singularity in a special direction where the numerator in~\eqref{eq: ProjRed} approaches zero faster than or at the same rate as the denominator in~\eqref{eq: ProjRed}, then $dT/dt$ remains finite, and this solution either grazes or crosses the fold at $q$ with a finite speed.
 If the crossing is from an attracting to an unstable part of $S$, the solution, or the corresponding trajectory, is termed a {\em singular canard}~\cite{Benot1981ChasseAC,Benoit1983}.
-Folded singularities are typically found as isolated fold points. \end{itemize}
+Folded singularities, which are typically found as isolated fold points, are examples of ``singular R-tipping edge states" described in the introduction. \end{itemize}

 Thus, in the singular limit $\epsilon=0$ for the slow time $t$, transitions from tracking to R-tipping caused by global warming can be understood in terms of singular canards through folded singularities~\cite{wieczorek_excitability_2011,Mitry2013,perryman_adapting_2014}.
-These folded singularities are examples of the ``singular R-tipping edge states" described in the introduction.
 The obstacle to analysis of folded singularities and their singular canards is that the right-hand side of~\eqref{eq: ProjRed} is undefined on $F_1$ and $F_2$.
 This obstacle is overcome by a {\em desingularisation}~\cite{SZMOLYAN2001419,dumortier1996canard} in the form of a state-dependent time rescaling:

 which gives the {\em desingularised system}